matrix-org/synapse/docs/setup/installation.md

     --report-stats=[yes|no]
 ```

-... substituting an appropriate value for `--server-name`.
+... substituting an appropriate value for `--server-name` and choosing whether
+or not to report usage statistics (hostname, Synapse version, uptime, total
+users, etc.) to the developers via the `--report-stats` argument.

 This command will generate you a config file that you can then customise, but it will
 also generate a set of keys for you.
 These keys will allow your homeserver to